 Short Bowel Syndrome, Malabsorption

-Male or female patients, aged 5 years - 18 years, inclusively.
+Male or female patients, ages 2 years to 18 years, inclusive.

-Diagnosed with SBS, as determined by medical history or PN dependence (i.e. need for PN for >60 days after intestinal resection or a bowel length <25% of expected).
+Diagnosed with SBS, as determined by medical history and PN dependence (i.e. need for PN for >60 days after intestinal resection or a bowel length <25% of expected).

 Congenital or acquired gastrointestinal disease requiring surgical intervention that has occurred at least 3 months prior to screening.

-At least 30% of daily caloric and fluid intake has been provided by PN for at least 6 months prior to screening.
+Patient is on parenteral lipid and at least 30% of daily caloric and fluid intake has been provided by PN for a least 6 months prior to screening

-Stable PN nutrition requirement, determined by less than 10% reduction in PN nutrition for at least 1 month prior to screening, or at the discretion of the investigator.
+Stable PN nutrition requirement, determined by less than 5% reduction in PN nutrition calories for at least 1 month prior to screening, or at the discretion of the investigator.

 Screening direct bilirubin that is in the normal range for age and is not determined to be clinically significant by the investigator.

-The patient has an existing feeding tube and is able to tolerate at least 20 ml/kg/day enteral nutrition.
+Subject has an existing feeding tube, is receiving enteral nutrition via a pump at a rate>10ml/hr but <120ml/hr, and is able to tolerate at least 10 ml/kg/day enteral nutrition.

-The patient or a parent or legal guardian of the patient is able to read, understand, and is willing to provide informed consent (or assent, if applicable) for the patient.
+The parent or legal guardian of the patient is able to read, understand, and is willing to provide informed consent (and assent, if applicable).

-The patient (if assent is applicable) or a parent or legal guardian is able to understand the requirements of the study and is willing to bring the patient to all clinic visits and complete all study related procedures (as determined by the investigator).
+The patient (if assent is applicable) or parent or legal guardian of the patient is able to understand the requirements of the study and is willing to bring the patient to all clinic visits and complete all study related procedures (as determined by the investigator).

 A parent or legal guardian is willing to provide written authorization for the use and disclosure of protected health information.

-Any serum triglyceride concentration greater than 400 mg/dL at screening.
+Any serum triglyceride concentration >400 mg/dL at screening.

 Pancreatic insufficiency as defined as the use of pancreatic enzymes within 30 days prior to screening.